JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

   This callout is reserved for essential points and concepts.
 * WARNING - Information that is critical for the user to understand to prevent failures or errors.

- >  TODO/todo comments are discouraged in the master branch of `intellij-sdk-docs`.
+ >  TODO/todo comments are discouraged in the main branch of `intellij-sdk-docs`.
 > There are always exceptions, but the best practice is to resolve all TODOs before the final review.
 > If immediate resolution isn't possible, write a YouTrack [SDK Issue](https://youtrack.jetbrains.com/issues/IJSDK) that captures the TODO and remove the comment from the document.
  >